billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Back to Cloudflare, we need to create more DNS records to make sure our domain is pointed to our server.

-So head on back to the Cloudflare DNS Management and enter a new "**A**" record, with the host name "**@**", and the value should be the Hetzner server IP address.
+So head on back to the Cloudflare DNS Management and enter a new "**A**" record, with the hostname "**@**", and the value should be the Hetzner server IP address.

 ![entering dns record for custom domain](../../../public/images/blog/self-hosting/cloudflare-dns-domain.png)

-Now give it a couple minutes and visit your domain.
+Now give it a couple of minutes and visit your domain.
 You should see live!
 How cool is that?

 ![live look of custom domain running off cloudflare and coolify](../../../public/images/blog/self-hosting/custom-domain.png)

 ## Redirect www to non-www

-We're almost done in the long tutorial.
-I was really excited when I got this far and I hope you are too.
+We're almost done with the long tutorial.
+I was excited when I got this far and I hope you are too.

 This last part is the final section and what we're going to do is redirect our `www.<domain>` to just `<domain>`.